Contents

 Here are the essential skills you would need in your next hire

-Empathy: Yes, that seems obvious, but it would be surprised how many procurement professionals don’t have empathy towards their stakeholders.
+Yes, that seems obvious, but it would be surprising how many procurement professionals don’t empathize with their stakeholders.

 All they care about is cost savings.
 Cost savings come from working closely with your stakeholders, and for that, you need empathy.

-Negotiation: The next critical skill is the ability to negotiate the cost with your suppliers.
+The next critical skill is negotiating the cost with your suppliers.

 Some sourcing professionals take the “hammer approach” to negotiation.
 I.e., Supplier needs to reduce the cost, and I don’t care how they do it.

 The other approach is “collaborative negotiation.”
-In this approach, you still get to the result, but here are you considering the other party’s needs and coming up with a win-win solution.
+In this approach, you still get to the result, but here you are considering the other party’s needs and creating a win-win solution.

-For example, doing a Pareto analysis on your top spend items.
+For example, do a Pareto analysis on your top spend items.

-Or build a should cost model to know what you should be paying for a particular product or service.
+Or build a cost model to know what you should pay for a particular product or service.

-If you would like to read more on building a procurement team, we have covered this topic in detail.
+If you want to read more on building a procurement team, we have covered this topic in detail.

 Do you need automation to make the centralized process more efficient?